zammad/zammad-documentation/appendix/backup-and-restore.rst

 * The Zammad-Version on the destination system has to be the same or newer
 * You can't mix database types (postgresql or MySQL), as this needs conversion of your dump (which the script does not perform)
-  * We can offer you Dump-Migrations from MySQL to postgresql and postgresql to MySQL if need to change the databae for whatever reason, as a commercial service.
+  * We can offer you Dump-Migrations from MySQL to postgresql and postgresql to MySQL if need to change the database for whatever reason, as a commercial service.
 * Ensure you have enough free space on your drive (at least double as the size of your Dump!)

 If above requirenments are met, you can continue with restoring.